Darkstrider has captured the six misteriesDARKSTRIDER

 The six ninja have just killed Sun MoonThe Warlords of the Web

-Also called the Lords of the War, they were six ninjas.
+Also called the Lords of War, they were six ninjas.
 They seemingly killed Moon Sun and tangled with Shang-Chi who was able to defeat five of them.

 They also assaulted the train where the Circus of Moon Sun was traveling, and one of them managed to enter in the wagon but was thrown off by Shang-Chi.
 When they run away, they jumped ahead (under) the train but Shang-Chi didn't see their corpses or traces of blood.